Fuel for Thought: Avoid Small Engine Repairs by following this mower fuel recommendation

 - All fuel is not the same.
 If starting or performance problems occur in your lawnmower or equipment, change fuel providers or change brands.

-- Click here more info from Briggs & Stratton
+- Here’s a helpful link to more info from Briggs & Stratton

 Honda Website Advice